 Wildlife Disease Overview

-Some wildlife diseases, such as chronic wasting disease, that are anticipated to cause population-level effects may necessitate management actions to attempt to prevent introduction of disease, control spread or increases in prevalence, or eradicate disease from a population.
-Treatment is not generally a viable option in wildlife populations (except in threatened and endangered species) and often simply serves to confuse the disease situation with expectations of an easy “solution” that does not require additional regulations, management actions, or human behavior changes.
-While disease eradication has been achieved in very limited circumstances, such as a 1972 Federal ban on DDT enabling population recovery of endangered raptors, eradication is often impossible and infeasible in wildlife.
-While control strategies including vaccination (e.g., rabies ORV program), sanitation, and reactive regulations may respond to a visible problem and be easy to “sell” to stakeholders, control may be difficult to achieve in wildlife and is no substitute for prevention.
+Some wildlife diseases, such as CWD, that are anticipated to cause population-level effects may necessitate management actions to attempt to prevent introduction of disease, control spread or increases in prevalence, or eradicate disease from a population.
+Treatment is not generally a viable option in wildlife populations (except in threatened and endangered species) and often simply serves to confuse the disease situation with expectations of an easy solution that does not require additional regulations, management actions, or human behavior changes.
+While disease eradication has been achieved in very limited circumstances, such as a 1972 Federal ban on DDT enabling population recovery of endangered raptors, eradication is often impossible or infeasible in wildlife.
+While control strategies including vaccination (e.g., oral rabies vaccine program), sanitation, and reactive regulations may respond to a visible problem and be easy to “sell” to stakeholders, control may be difficult to achieve in wildlife and is no substitute for prevention.
 The single most important strategy for managing wildlife diseases is prevention.
-Prevention strategies may include movement restrictions for live animals or carcasses, regulations such as feeding and baiting bans, public education, and others.
-While prevention strategies are generally inexpensive, can work with limited information and knowledge about wildlife species and emerging diseases, and work against unknown variables, public compliance may be difficult to achieve without strict enforcement and known, visible risks of disease establishment.
+Prevention strategies may include movement restrictions for live animals or carcasses, regulations such as feeding and baiting bans, and public education efforts.

 1. Trade and translocation of captive and wild animals (e.g., deer, amphibians, raccoons).